nichoth/partylog-client/docs/messages.md

 and it will read them back in the correct order.

 ## scenarios
-Several scenarios that this protocol accounts for.
+Here are several scenarios that this protocol accounts for.

 ### Client goes offline and adds some new messages